The hardest days of any job are the day you start and the day you leave, even when you're fully qualified from the get-go.

 1. Ben Sliney, National Operations Manager for the FAA

-You may have never heard of Ben Sliney.
-You may not know what the National Operation Manager for the Federal Aviation Administration actually does.
+You may have never heard of Sliney.
+You may not know what the national operations manager for the Federal Aviation Administration actually does.
 Heck, you may not know about the Federal Aviation Administration.
 Sliney started his FAA career as an air traffic supervisor but left it to practice law.
-After he retired from his firm in 2000, he decided to go back into the air-traffic control field.
+After he retired from his firm in 2000, he went back into the air-traffic control field.
 Soon, he was the head of the FAA's command center in Herndon, Virginia, overseeing all air traffic in America.

 His first day at the job was Sept.
 11, 2001.